 tree-based orthology inference

-PhyloPyPruner is a Python package for tree-based orthology inference that is used to refine the output of a graph-based approach (e.g., OrthoMCL, OrthoFinder or HaMStR) by removing sequences related through gene duplication.
-In addition to filters and algorithms seen in pre-existing tools such as PhyloTreePruner, UPhO, Agalma and Phylogenomic Dataset Reconstruction, this package provide new methods for differentiating contamination-like sequences from paralogs.
+PhyloPyPruner is a Python package for tree-based orthology inference that is used to refine the output of a graph-based approach (e.g., OrthoMCL, OrthoFinder or HaMStR) by removing sequences related via gene duplication.
+In addition to filters and algorithms seen in pre-existing tools such as PhyloTreePruner, UPhO, Agalma and Phylogenomic Dataset Reconstruction, this package provides new methods for differentiating contamination-like sequences from paralogs.

 PhyloPyPruner is currently under active development and I would appreciate it if you try this software on your own data and leave feedback.

 - Remove sequences with a long branch length relative to others

 - Collapse weakly supported nodes into polytomies

 - Tree-based orthology inference:

 - Mask monophylies by keeping the longest sequence or the sequence with the shortest pairwise distance

 - Root the tree using midpoint or outgroup rooting

 - Prune paralogs using one out of five methods